micahg/renderbug/README.md

 # About

 Trying the most basic example of this rendering oddity I'm seeing.
-On a normal desktop this html/script will paint the bottom right of the image (downloaded in step one).
+On a normal desktop this html/script will paint the bottom right of the image.

 The HTML/code crops the bottom-right part of the image and paints it (taking the bottom-most/right-most pixels of the window) on a canvas.
-So if your document height is 100\*100, it crops the bottom-right 100\*100 pixels and paints them using [drawImage](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage).
+So if your document height is 100\*100, it crops the bottom-right 100\*100 pixels of the image and paints them using [drawImage](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage).

-The image, from a free D&D campaign, is 4950*6750 and just over 4mb in size.
+The image I'm using is from a free D&D campaign.
+It's 4950*6750 and just over 4mb in size.
 I think the important thing is the size...

 On a memory constrained platform, like chrome in an android emulator or silk on